-Article 6.9 MANAGEMENT APPOINTMENTS
+ARTICLE 6.9 MANAGEMENT APPOINTMENTS

-1.0 The Coady Institute Director may from time to time appoint Program Teaching Staff to part-time or full-time management positions within the Coady International Institute.

-Unless the appointment is to the Assistant Director position, the individual shall remain a member of the Association during such appointments.

-- 1.1 An individual who holds a permanent Program Teaching Staff appointment at the time of a management appointment by the Director, retains the right to return to the Program Teaching Staff position on a full-time basis upon leaving the management position. - 1.2 Program teaching staff who accept a part-time management appointment with the Coady International Institute shall additionally be paid an "management stipend" negotiated annually between the Director and the appointee in consultation with the Director of Human Resources. - 1.3 Time spent in a Coady International Institute management position shall be deemed equivalent service for all appropriate purposes of this Agreement.
+- 1.0 The Coady Institute Director may from time to time appoint Program Teaching Staff to part-time or full-time management positions within the Institute.
+These appointments will be for a limited-term of up to three years and they are renewable.
+Unless the appointment is to the Assistant Director position, the individual shall remain a member of the Association during such appointments. - 1.1 An individual who holds a permanent Program Teaching Staff appointment at the time of a management appointment by the Director, retains the right to return to the Program Teaching Staff position on a full-time basis upon leaving the management position. - 1.2 Program teaching staff who accept a part-time management appointment with the Coady International Institute shall additionally be paid an "management stipend" negotiated annually between the Director and the appointee in consultation with the Director of Human Resources. - 1.3 Time spent in a Coady International Institute management position shall be deemed equivalent service for all appropriate purposes of this Agreement.

-Article 6.10 FINANCIAL EXIGENCY
+ARTICLE 6.10 FINANCIAL EXIGENCY

-1.0 The operations of the Coady International Institute are contingent on the Institute's ability to generate funding to cover the costs of its operations from a variety of sources as outlined in the Overview of this Section.
+1.0 The operations of the Coady International Institute are contingent on the Institute's ability to generate funding to cover the costs of its operations from a variety of sources..

-In cases where the Institute has closed its fiscal year with an operating deficit, and where it cannot reasonably project an operating budget in surplus or break even for the following year, the Institute may be directed to adjust its salary costs by eliminating one or more positions held by Program Teaching Staff.
+In cases where the Institute has closed its fiscal year with an operating deficit, and where it cannot reasonably project an operating budget in surplus or break even for the following year, the Director, upon consultation with the University President, may adjust the-institutes' salary costs by eliminating one or more positions held by Program Teaching Staff.